jrennie99-glitch/superagent-v8/replit.md

 ## Overview
 SuperAgent is a complete Replit Agent clone designed to provide a fully autonomous agent experience.
 It enables users to generate, manage, and deploy applications efficiently using natural language to produce production-ready code.
 The project's ambition is to deliver a robust development platform with advanced AI features, enhancing productivity and code quality through autonomous planning, multi-step execution, and comprehensive code generation.

+**Platform Status:** Successfully migrated from Vercel to Replit on November 8, 2025.
+The application is now running natively on Replit with full compatibility.

 **NEW: Intelligent Plan Mode** - SuperAgent now features an intelligent, conversational planning mode that acts like a smart consultant.
 Before building, it asks clarifying questions, makes intelligent suggestions, proposes enhancements, and creates comprehensive project plans with 5-7 recommended features.
 This ensures users build better applications by thinking through requirements first.

 Key capabilities include an admin-only Auto App Builder for generating complete applications from descriptions or code, and integration with Runway ML for AI video generation.

+## Recent Changes
+### November 8, 2025 - Vercel to Replit Migration
+- **Migration Completed:** Successfully migrated the entire SuperAgent platform from Vercel to Replit
+- **Port Configuration:** Updated `start.py` to bind to port 5000 (Replit requirement) instead of 8000
+- **Bug Fix:** Fixed Python f-string syntax error in `api/streaming_realtime_build.py` that prevented server startup
+- **Environment Setup:** Installed Python 3.11, all project dependencies, and Playwright with system libraries
+- **Workflow Configuration:** Set up FastAPI server to run automatically on port 5000 with webview output
+- **Status:** Server running successfully and responding to requests

 ## User Preferences
 - I prefer clear and concise explanations.